BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/the_basics_of_lua.md

 > Beware of a common pitfall when evaluating conditions!
 > Since the existence of a value is enough to have it evaluate to true
-> never forget to actually compare it to the desited value.
+> never forget to actually compare it to the desired value.
 {.is-warning}

 ```lua